daviscale/menu-management/README.md

 ## Development Dependencies

 Running this application on a development workstation requires Docker Desktop.

-It has been tested in the following environment:
+It should work on any MacOS computer or any Windows computer with the Windows Subsystem for Linux (WSL).
+However, it has only been tested in the following environment:

 - Windows 10.0.19044 N/A Build 19044
 - Ubuntu 22.04.2 via WSL version 1.2.5.0